minkymorgan/deap-er/docs/source/tutorials/saving_progress.rst

 ===============

 In this tutorial, we will describe how persistence can be achieved for evolution algorithms.
-This library has a helper class named :class:`~deap_er.persistence.Checkpoint`, which can be used to save the current state of an evolution algorithm to disk and to restore it later to resume the computation.
+This library has a helper class named :class:`~deap_er.other.Checkpoint`, which can be used to save the current state of an evolution algorithm to disk and to restore it later to resume the computation.

-:class:`~deap_er.persistence.Checkpoint` objects use the `dill <https://pypi.org/project/dill/>`_ library for object (de-)serialization, because it supports more Python types, like lambdas, than the default :mod:`pickle`.
+:class:`~deap_er.other.Checkpoint` objects use the `dill <https://pypi.org/project/dill/>`_ library for object (de-)serialization, because it supports more Python types, like lambdas, than the default :mod:`pickle`.
-Checkpoint objects can be used either manually by using the :func:`~deap_er.persistence.Checkpoint.save()` and :func:`~deap_er.persistence.Checkpoint.load()` methods or automatically by using the custom :func:`~deap_er.persistence.Checkpoint.range()` method.
+Checkpoint objects can be used either manually by using the :func:`~deap_er.other.Checkpoint.save()` and :func:`~deap_er.other.Checkpoint.load()` methods or automatically by using the custom :func:`~deap_er.other.Checkpoint.range()` method.
 Automatic checkpointing is also available for the standard evolution algorithms of this library.

-In the following partial example, we will use the :func:`~deap_er.persistence.Checkpoint.range()` method to save the progress to disk every **SAVE_FREQ** generations.
-If one should want to resume the computation later, they would only have to pass the name or path of the checkpoint file to the :class:`~deap_er.persistence.Checkpoint` constructor, as the data is automatically loaded from disk on initialization by default.
+In the following partial example, we will use the :func:`~deap_er.other.Checkpoint.range()` method to save the progress to disk every **SAVE_FREQ** generations.
+If one should want to resume the computation later, they would only have to pass the name or path of the checkpoint file to the :class:`~deap_er.other.Checkpoint` constructor, as the data is automatically loaded from disk on initialization by default.